-This sunny weather has got us ready and raring to dust off our spade and shears and get creative outside.
-But before we tackle the plants and flowers, the garden shed is first on our list for a revamp.
+The hope of a long hot summer has got us ready and raring to dust off our spade and shears and get creative outside.
+But before we tackle the plants and flowers, the garden shed is first on our list for a revamp for summer 2021.

 Even the simplest of outhouses can serve as so much more than just a dumping ground for tools, toys and bikes.
 Paint it up and dress it right and it can become a home office, a playroom, a cosy snug for relaxing or a gardener’s dream potting shed.

 Build your ideal setting for summer with more of our garden ideas

 Another great thing about decorating a shed is that it’s a small, self-contained project that can be completed in a couple of weekends.
 So if your plans for a perfect home still seem like a pipe dream, turn your attention to a little bit of heaven in your back yard.

 Spark your imagination with our garden shed ideas, for gardens of all sizes.

 Instantly make your shed feel like a comforting space, whatever you use it for, with the addition of a carpeted flooring.
 A simple, sizeable rug should cover the majority of the floor plan – providing near total coverage, while keeping costs low.
 Adding a comfortable floor gives the space a whole new identity, rather than it merely being a cold outbuilding it helps to welcome a sense of warmth – creating a space you are more inclined to want spend more time pottering in.